 What is Brady material?

-Someone is charged with murder, and an officer discovers that the footprints at the crime scene are not the same size as the defendants.
+Here is another example: Say someone is charged with murder, and an officer discovers that the footprints at the crime scene are not the same size as the defendants.
 Evidence that the footprints do not match the defendant would aid the defense’s case.
 If the State does not disclose measurements or photos of the footprints, it’s a Brady violation.

 Why is this important?

 The Sixth and Fourteenth Amendments grant defendants the right to a fair trial and due process.
 To experience these rights, a defendant must have all favorable evidence that the State possesses.
 When a Brady violation occurs, the defendant’s rights are violated, and they are unable to mount a proper defense—risking wrongful conviction.
 Furthermore, the prosecution’s job is to seek justice.
 Withholding evidence that supports a defendant’s innocence contradicts that goal.